onedata/onedata-documentation/doc/administering_onedata/provider_installation.md

 Ideally all the nodes should have a dedicated public IP address and the above mentioned ports open to the world.
 In other case you can configure a `;` separated *Redirection points*, where each entry is a pair of public IP and the port which point to one of the nodes.

-For the sake of security it is recommended, that no ports on database and cluster manager nodes were publicly open.

 ### Step 3: Name configuration
-The last step allows to set a name for the provider by which it will be identified in Onedata Registry and presented to users.
+The last step allows to set a name for the provider by which it will be identified in Onezone service and presented to users.

 <p align="center"><img src="../img/admin/rstep2_name.png"></p>